Skip to content

 Lower Back Strength Training

-When performing a lower back strength training program, it is important to understand the benefit of training for the 23 hours a day you are not in the gym.
-One way this gets overlooked is with training partial range of motion.
-Partial range of motion allows for heavy weights and great "pumps", but can result in extreme tightness when the muscles come back to their resting state.
+When performing your lower back strengthening exercises, it is important to be mindful of the 23 hours a day you are not in the gym.
+In these overlooked 23 hours we want to move well - and one way to help this is to train with full range of motion.
+Partial range of motion can allow you to lift heavy weights and see great "pumps", but can result in tightness and increased pressure when the muscles come back to their resting state.

 As mentioned above, training lower back strength is only part of the picture.
-Building up to high duration in movements like planks and suitcase carries can provide a new level of lower back resilience.
+Building stamina and duration in movements like planks and suitcase carries provide a heightened, sustainable level of lower back resilience.

-In short: do NOT train through pain.
+Do NOT train through pain.
 Lower back strength training should not be painful.
 Aggravating the lower back will not make the pain go away.
-If your lower back is in pain while training, take a step back, perform deep tissue massage using QL Claw, and live to fight another day.
+If your lower back is in pain while training, take a step back, perform deep tissue massage using QL Claw and stretch, and live to fight another day.

 A devil's advocate may say "I thought strength training was supposed to be uncomfortable.
 If I quit every time I felt pain I'd never get anywhere!".
 This brings up a great point, and a difference between muscle fatigue and deep pain.
-Muscle fatigue is great, and even recommended.
+Muscle fatigue and even discomfort is great, and honestly recommended to push into.
 You should definitely train muscles to the point of burning fatigue to grow.
-However, a deep back ache will not be made better by training through it.
+However, a deep ache of spasm or impingement will not be made better by strength training through it.
 Trust me, I tried to for years with zero success.

 Lower Back Strength Training Program